rakane/SLAM/README.md

   - [ ] Car motor controller
   - [ ] Battery and power management
   - [ ] Raspeberry Pi/Beaglebone connected to lidar and motor controller
+  - [ ] Bluetooth remote controller for car (posssibly ignore this for now)
 - [ ] Create basic SLAM algorithm
   - [ ] More research on SLAM algorithms
   - [ ] Create basic SLAM algorithm